 G-Cloud does not replace any internal processes your department or organisation may have for the control of funds.
 Hence before you complete the CloudStore process you may need to have a business case or other authorisation for funding – you can use the CloudStore to help gather the information that you may need to do that.

 What G-Cloud has done is all the procurement processes up to the point of final selection and buying.
 As far as EU and UK law are concerned you do not have to run a tender or mini-competition with suppliers so long as you have budget, you only have to follow the steps outlined below.
-If your organisation uses the Government eMarket Place, or has internal procurement procedures, you should use those routes to purchase the item.
-The products and services in the CloudStore will all be available on the Government eMarket Place.
-In addition your organisation or department may also require you to write a business case or complete other processes to secure budgets.
+Your organisation or department may require you to write a business case or complete other processes to secure budgets.
 Neither the CloudStore nor the G-Cloud programme can complete these tasks for you, however the information on the CloudStore and the G-Cloud programme may be incorporated into any evidence and documentation you are required to produce.

 Step 1 Understand the business requirement